What Is a Broken Foot or Broken Toes?

 Risks and Complications

 Risks associated with these fractures are specific to the injury.
-If the fracture goes into a joint, arthritis can develop.
-If the skin is broken at the time of the injury, infection can result.
+If the fracture goes into a joint, it could lead to arthritis.
+If the skin is broken at the time of the injury, you could develop an infection.

 On occasion, the bone does not heal.
 In other cases, pain or swelling can remain.
-For these reasons, it is important to have further follow up with your orthopaedic foot and ankle specialist if you continue to have symptoms.
+For these reasons, it is important to have further follow up with your surgeon if you continue to have symptoms.